Special Education Needs and Disabilities (SEND)

 How is the decision made about what type and how much support my child will receive?

 cated amount of support that best meets their needs.
 This is reviewed annually.
-Students that are SEND support (previously SA, SA+) will receive a waved approach to their support that is reviewed half termly depending on their needs and progress.
+Learners that are SEND support (previously SA, SA+) will receive a waved approach to their support that is reviewed half termly depending on their needs and progress.
 This is all assessed by their key worker who will review their progress, targets and IEP termly.
 This is then reviewed by the SENDCo who will coordinate the provisions accordingly.

 What support will there be for my child's overall wellbeing?

 During unstructured times, the ASPIRE Centre runs breakfast, break, lunch and after school clubs.
 These are staffed by the ASPIRE Team.
-The well-being of all students is a priority of all staff.
+The well-being of all learners is a priority of all staff.
 The In

-clusion team monitor and prioritize any concerns that are reported and act quickly and efficiently to deal with any concerns regarding student wellbeing.
+clusion team monitor and prioritize any concerns that are reported and act quickly and efficiently to deal with any concerns regarding learner wellbeing.
 Staff duty teams also operate in key areas of the school and grounds.

 There is a medical register used for school trips and all lessons including PE.
-Risk assessments are undertaken for faculties, selected priority students and for all school trips.
+Risk assessments are undertaken for faculties, selected priority learners and for all school trips.
 The school’s business manager has the oversight of all risk assessments.
 All policies, including the bullying policy, are found on the school website.

 Medication issued to a child must be in the original container from the doctors with the child’s name and prescribed dosage on it.
 All medicines are locked away and when given to the child, the person administering fills in the relevant form stating the child’s name, form, type, dosage, time and adds their signature.
 Medication held in school is checked termly to ensure it is stillin date.